 The use of money is direct and transparent.
 Our budgets are low and are used directly for project costs, our travel, accommodation and food while working in Ethiopia.
 These expenses are minimal as we carry out the projects while living with the communities incorporating as much as possible their lifestyle.
-We receive no salary and unless specifically funded we pay our own air fares.

 To view detailed budgets for each project, visit the project pages.

 What We've Achieved

 A medical centre in the community to provide health services, which is now entirely run and supported by the regional government.

 Agriculture farm of approximately 15 hectares (38 acres), providing food and income for the 97 members of the agriculture co-operative and their families and supporting the wider community.
 Individual garden plot per member equals 1500 square meters (producers 750kg of corn per year in 3x crops)

 237 water carts to lighten the burden of carrying water on the 2km journey from the river to the home.